 Little ones love playing with cars, and storing them can be an issue, especially when your child wants them where they can see them.
 Attach magnetic knife strips to a wall for a great place to display metal cars.
 Even an older child might like decorating their room.

 21. Organize Toys in Your Yard

 Does your yard look like a kindergarten classroom crossed with a toy store?
 You go out to mow the lawn and spend hours picking up balls and toys first.
 Why not get some metal buckets and store them on shelves in the shed or garage?

 Not only will it organize toys, but it also protects them from the elements.
 You can put lids on for further protection if preferred.

 22. Bath Time Baskets

-Bath toys seem to take forever to dry out, especially rubber ducks, which always take in water.
+Bath toys seem to take forever to dry out, especially rubber ducks, which always take water.
 They’re great fun to play with, but you don’t want them in the tub when you’re going for a relaxing bath.
 Use a tension shower rail, some hooks, and plastic, rust-free baskets, to organize toys in the bathroom.

 23. Bath Storage on a Budget

 We love this simple idea for drying and storing bath toys.
 Use a mesh zip-up laundry bag and a plastic hanger.
 Put the toys in when bath time is over and hang them from a shower fitting.

 Just make sure you use thread that’s strong enough to take the weight of the wet toys.

 24. Look After the Little Things

 Does your child get to the end of a puzzle, and there’s a piece missing?
 Are you forever looking for Barbie’s missing shoe or the spare rubber wheels for a toy car?
 Why not use pencil cases to keep all those things together?
 You can then organize these toys in a place where you can always find them.

 25. Hang Your Board Games